-Zoonotic diseases are infectious diseases that affect animals and can be transmitted to humans.
+Zoonotic diseases are infectious diseases in animals that can be transmitted to humans.

 Many zoonotic diseases are spread through direct or indirect contact with affected animals.
 Some are transmitted via vectors like fleas, ticks, and mosquitoes.
-Others can be foodborne.
+Others can be food or waterborne.

 01 of 10